Using Explicit Routing — Agentuity Documentation

 });

-Each mount gets its own Agentuity middleware (CORS, OpenTelemetry, agent context) applied to {path}/*.
+Each mount gets its own Agentuity middleware (CORS, OpenTelemetry, and route services on c.var.*) applied to {path}/*.

 Composing Sub-Routers